awsdocs/iam-user-guide/doc_source/id_roles_providers_create_saml_assertions.md

 ```

 **An optional `Attribute` element with the `SessionDuration` attribute set to `https://aws.amazon.com/SAML/Attributes/SessionDuration`**
-This element contains one `AttributeValue` element that specifies the maximum time that the user can access the AWS Management Console before having to request new temporary credentials\.
-The value is an integer representing the number of seconds, and can be a maximum of 43200 seconds \(12 hours\)\.
-If this attribute is not present, then the maximum session duration defaults to one hour \(the default value of the `DurationSeconds` parameter of the `AssumeRoleWithSAML` API\)\.
+This element contains one `AttributeValue` element that specifies how long that the user can access the AWS Management Console before having to request new temporary credentials\.
+The value is an integer representing the number of seconds for the session\.
+The value can range from 900 seconds \(15 minutes\) to 43200 seconds \(12 hours\)\.
+If this attribute is not present, then the credential last for one hour \(the default value of the `DurationSeconds` parameter of the `AssumeRoleWithSAML` API\)\.
 To use this attribute, you must configure the SAML provider to provide single sign\-on access to the AWS Management Console through the console sign\-in web endpoint at `https://signin.aws.amazon.com/saml`\.
 Note that this attribute extends sessions only to the AWS Management Console\.
 It cannot extend the lifetime of other credentials\.
 However, if it is present in an `AssumeRoleWithSAML` API call, it can be used to *shorten* the lifetime of the credentials returned by the call to less than the default of 60 minutes\.
 Note, too, that if a `SessionNotOnOrAfter` attribute is also defined, then the ***lesser*** value of the two attributes, `SessionDuration` or `SessionNotOnOrAfter`, establishes the maximum duration of the console session\.
 When you enable console sessions with an extended duration the risk of compromise of the credentials rises\.
 To help you mitigate this risk, you can immediately disable the active console sessions for any role by choosing **Revoke Sessions** on the **Role Summary** page in the IAM console\.
 For more information, see [Revoking IAM Role Temporary Security Credentials](id_roles_use_revoke-sessions.md)\.
 The value of the `Name` attribute in the `Attribute` tag is case\-sensitive\.
 It must be set to `https://aws.amazon.com/SAML/Attributes/SessionDuration` exactly\.

 ```
 <Attribute Name="https://aws.amazon.com/SAML/Attributes/SessionDuration">
-  <AttributeValue>7200</AttributeValue>
+  <AttributeValue>1800</AttributeValue>
 </Attribute>
 ```